backlabs1/TES3MP/README.md

 **If you are interested in current OpenMW multiplayer development, please see [Dreamweave-MP](https://gitlab.com/dreamweave-mp).**

+**Please open an issue or pull request if you are interested in contributing to the documentation about TES3MP history in the "about" branch or want to fork TES3MP for development under a new name (note, working on Dreamweave-MP instead is recommended).**

+**Branches other than the "about" branch are archives.
+Please do not open any issues or pull requests for changes to those branches.**

 ## Purpose

 - To collect some history about upstream TES3MP in case it may be useful to